andrewhuang2019/ItemTemplate/QuickStart.md

 `npx hardhat run --network saigon scripts/deploy.js`

-The terminal should return the address for the contract, so copy and paste in into the .env file:
+The terminal should return the address for the contract, so keep track of it.

 (terminal picture)

-(picture of env file)

 If you want to check out the contract that is deployedm, it can be seen in the [block explorer](https://saigon-app.roninchain.com/).
 You just need to copy and paste the contract address above to see it!

+10. **Fill out env file:**
+Paste your Pinata JWT from the key that you made, the contract address, and the gateway URL.

+(Picture here)

+The gateway URL should start with "https://".

-10. **Run app again**
+11. **Run app again**
 With all the preliminary steps out of the way, you can run the app now!

 There are 7 main parts to the app: